OlabodeAbesin/spreadsheet-app/README.md

 ## Dependencies
 You should be running PHP 8.0+, the latest version of composer and available to use command line on your machine for any commands listed below.
 How you run PHP is up to you!

+## Phar file

+Delivered as a phar file, phar file name is `productsup-main.phar` located in root of the folder

 ## Local setup

 **1. Run composer install:**